WICG/import-maps/README.md

 Several times now it's come up that people desire to supply metadata for each module; for example, [integrity metadata](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity), or fetching options.
 Although some have proposed doing this with an import statement, [careful consideration of the options](https://docs.google.com/presentation/d/1qfoLTniLUVJ5YNFrha7BaVumAnW0ZgcCfUU8UbyyuYY/edit#slide=id.p) leads to preferring an out-of-band manifest file.

-The module import map _could_ be that manifest file.
+The import map _could_ be that manifest file.
 However, it may not be the best fit, for a few reasons:

-- As currently envisioned, most modules in an application would not have entires in the module import map.
+- As currently envisioned, most modules in an application would not have entires in the import map.
 The main use case is for modules you need to refer to by bare specifiers, or modules where you need to do something tricky like polyfilling or virtualizing.
 If we envisioned every module being in the map, we would not include convenience features like packages-via-trailing-slashes.

 - All proposed metadata so far is applicable to any sort of resource, not just JavaScript modules.
 A solution should probably work at a more general level.